Candelabra: History

 Candelabra were known to have been used in the ancient world.
 A notable example is the seven-armed candelabrum or menorah, mentioned in the Hebrew Bible with instruction on its creation to Moses.
 The menorah is depicted in the Arch of Titus following the capture of Jerusalem.
 It has since become a symbol of Judaism and an Emblem of Israel, as well as a model of seven-armed candelabra used in medieval Christian churches.
 A bronze candelabrum was made by Callimachus for the Erechtheion in Athens, to carry the lamp sacred to Athena.
 In this case it is possible the lamp was suspended.

 While "candelabrum" is now often used to mean a branched candle holder, the term has been used to describe a variety of lighting objects.
 A candelabrum may describe a tall stand that supports a lamp.
 The Roman candelabra may consist of a stalk or reed, the upper part moulded with projecting feature to carry lights at the top, and a base resting on three lions' or griffins' feet.
 The origin of the term, which means a candlestick, suggests that Roman candelabra may have a disk with a spike on top to carry a wax or tallow candle (candela or funalia).
-Candelabra, however, can have a disk at the top to carry a lamp, and sometimes there was a hollow cup, in which resinous woods were burnt.
+Candelabra, however, can have a disk at the top to carry a lamp, and sometimes there may be a hollow cup, in which resinous woods were burnt.